 Other Considerations

-You’ll want to consider how you will be using the space and what you want out of a second sink in the bathroom.
-For example, if you’re just outfitting a guest bathroom with a new counter and you want a dual sink for style, you might not worry as much about counter or cabinet space.
+You’ll want to consider how you will use the space and what you want out of a second sink in the bathroom.
+For example, if you’re outfitting a guest bathroom with a new counter and want a dual sink for style, you might not worry as much about the counter or cabinet space.
 If, on the other hand, you’re trying to keep your spouse from brushing their teeth over your shoulder in the morning as you fight for the lone sink, space is a prime concern.

 Another factor is storage.
 Are you looking for extra storage space in your endeavor, or is it all about that added sink?
-Vanity cabinets that are made for double sinks offer a lot more storage potential, so you might want to think about that before you decide.
+Vanity cabinets made for double sinks offer much more storage potential, so you might want to think about that before deciding on your vanity’s size.
 There are several benefits to adding a second sink to your vanity, and even when you don’t have a ton of space, it’s still possible.
-All it takes is a little time, planning, and knowledge of what’s available.
+All it takes is time, planning, and knowledge of what’s available.

 Related: 6 Ways to Maximize Bathroom Space